iamvenu13342/AWS/IAM/scenario.md

 <h1>Scenario 2:Enforcing Multi-Factor Authentication (MFA)</h1>

-**Question: How can you enforce that all IAM users in your AWS account must use MFA to access the AWS Management Console?**
+<h3>Question: How can you enforce that all IAM users in your AWS account must use MFA to access the AWS Management Console?</h3>

 **Answer**: